Are you a foodie? Want to take your passion for food beyond on a post on Instagram?

 - Required Courses - enrolled AU17

-Required courses if you are majoring in Food Science and are on a pre-professional track.
+Required courses if you are majoring in Food Science and Technology and are on a pre-professional track.

 - OSU College of Dentistry